Citation, DOI, disclosures and article data

 Raynaud phenomenon most commonly affects the fingers, but can also affect the toes, knees, nipples, and tips of the ears, nose or tongue 1-3.
 It is characterized by sudden episodes of vasoconstriction followed by reperfusion, usually in response to cold temperatures or emotional stress, causing a classic change of colors in the extremities involved 1-3.

-Clinically, the fingers (or other extremity) suddenly become cold and have pallor ('white'), later develop cyanosis ('blue'), and then become erythematous ('red') 1-3.
+Clinically, the fingers (or other extremities) suddenly become cold and have pallor ('white'), later develop cyanosis ('blue'), and then become erythematous ('red') 1-3.
 These episodes tend to last up to 20 minutes in duration and often start with one digit before symmetrically involving other digits 1.
 Interestingly, involvement of the thumb only commonly occurs in secondary Raynaud phenomenon 4.

 In addition to the classic 'white-blue-red' color changes, the vascular changes in Raynaud phenomenon can also cause episodic ischemic pain, episodic peripheral neuropathy, and even digital ulceration and critical tissue ischemia 1-3.
 These more severe clinical features are more common in secondary Raynaud phenomenon.